Christmas Message 1999

 Many in NASA’s Voyager Project were supportive.
 But from the outer Solar System the Earth lies very near the Sun, like a moth enthralled around a flame.
 Did we want to aim the camera so close to the Sun as to risk burning out the spacecraft’s vidicon system?
 Wouldn’t it be better to delay until all the scientific images—from Uranus and Neptune, if the spacecraft lasted that long—were taken?

 So here they are—a mosaic of squares laid down on top of the planets and a background smattering of more distant stars.
-We were able to photograph not only the Earth, but also five other of the Sun’s nine known planets.
+We were able to photograph not only the Earth, but also five other planets of the Sun’s known nine.
 Mercury, the innermost, was lost in the glare of the Sun, and Mars and Pluto were too small, too dimly lit, and/or too far away.
-Uranus and Neptune are so dim that to record their presence required long exposures; accordingly, their images were smeared because of spacecraft motion.
+Uranus and Neptune are so dim that recording their presence required long exposures; accordingly, their images were smeared because of spacecraft motion.
 This is how the planets would look to an alien spaceship approaching the Solar System after a long interstellar voyage.

 From this distance the planets seem only points of light, smeared or unsmeared—even through the high-resolution telescope aboard Voyager.
 They are like the planets seen with the naked eye from the surface of the Earth—luminous dots, brighter than most of the stars.
 Over a period of months the Earth, like the other planets, would seem to move among the stars.
 You cannot tell merely by looking at one of these dots what it’s like, what’s on it, what its past has been, and whether, in this particular epoch, anyone lives there.